ZAMetzger/AgentBasedModeling/final.md

 ### Migration

 I was able to plot a migration plot.
+In the migration plot, the blue points are the migration points from the flow data frame.
+Their size is based off of the weight of migration.
+The red points are the center points from the shape file.
+This migration plot has been created based off of the center points from the shape file.

 ![](migration_plot1.png)